pantheon-systems/documentation/source/docs/articles/organizations/sso.md

 ---
 Single sign-on (SSO) allows users to authenticate against your Identity Provider (IdP) when logging into the Pantheon Dashboard.

 SAML SSO is included for Elite, Enterprise, and EDU+ customers.
 If you'd like to upgrade to an eligible plan, please contact [Sales](https://pantheon.io/why-pantheon-enterprise).
-If you're an Agency interested in SAML SSO, register for [Pantheon for Agencies](https://pantheon.io/agencies/pantheon-for-agencies) and then reach out to your partnership manager to see if you qualify.
+If you're an Agency interested in SAML SSO, register for [Pantheon for Agencies](https://pantheon.io/agencies/pantheon-for-agencies) and then reach out to your Partnership Manager to see if you qualify.

 ## User Experience
 * User submits the Pantheon login form with their email address.
 * User is redirected to the configured IdP.
 * After the IdP authenticates the user, they are redirected to their Pantheon Dashboard.

-## Terminus authentication
+## Terminus Authentication
 Users in a SAML-enabled Pantheon organization can authenticate via [Terminus](/docs/articles/local/cli/) by using [machine tokens](/docs/articles/local/cli/machine-tokens/).

 ## Managing Users

-Pantheon organization administrators can [manage sites and teams with the organization dashboard](/docs/articles/organizations/dashboard/).
+Pantheon organization administrators can [manage sites and teams with the Organization Dashboard](/docs/articles/organizations/dashboard/).
 Automated user provisioning isn't available.

 ## Configure your IdP